Backups are essential.

 Did you know that if you’re using a Chromebook, it is unhackable?
 That’s right, read this article to learn more.

 Now, we don’t all have Chromebooks, but I believe in the security that Google has to offer.
-In fact, I’ve backed up all my photos and important documents using the Google family.
+In fact, I’ve backed up all my photos and important documents using the Google family of products.

 Data backups have never been more important.
 In fact, using the cloud to back up your data is the best option.
 By backing up your data to the cloud you have access to it on any device, it’s simply a matter of signing in to your account.